KNOXVILLE FALL CLASSIC

 DOUBLE CENTURY RIDES

-Going forward, there will be a “Staff Ride”, limited to 50 riders.
+The ride will continue to follow the format first used in 2019.
+There will be a “Staff Ride” September 17th, limited to 50 riders.
 Volunteers that work the “Public Ride” will have registration priority for this ride, but there will be room for 35 to 40 non-staff riders as well.
 This ride will be very similar to our staff rides of the past.
 For the most part, we will continue to use our traditional rest stop locations, each run by 1 or 2 people, who will also drive SAG for a period before and/or after their assigned rest stop.
-Lunch will be at the Foster’s Freeze in Lower Lake.
+Lunch will be at the Lower Lake park used previously.
 There will be no Pardehsa rest stop.
 Riders will be supported only by SAG drivers for the last 45 miles.
 There will be no after-ride meal.

 Volunteers will continue to receive a discounted entry (currently -0-) to the ride for which they are not working.
 The one assignment that would allow a volunteer to work and still ride either weekend would be the Friday prep.